-On Tuesday May 8th, I spoke with Tom Wheeler, former chair of the FCC under President Obama, about the current FCC’s move in December 2017 to overturn protections for the Open Internet in America (otherwise known as “net neutrality”).
-The actions of current chair Ajit Pai (former attorney for Verizon) and his commission aim to make it possible for internet service providers, such as Verizon and Comcast, to slow, throttle and block traffic from customers who do not pay enhanced fees.
-I spoke with Tom about the history of the Open Internet debate, and the risks the FCC actions pose for personal freedoms and the future of American entrepreneurism:
+On May 8th of last year, I spoke with Tom Wheeler, former chair of the FCC under President Obama, about the current FCC’s move in December 2017 to overturn protections for the Open Internet in America (otherwise known as “net neutrality”).
+The actions of current chair Ajit Pai (former attorney for Verizon) and his commission aimed to make it possible for internet service providers, such as Verizon and Comcast, to slow, throttle and block traffic from customers who do not pay enhanced fees.
+I spoke with Tom about the history of the Open Internet debate, and the risks the FCC actions pose for personal freedoms and the future of American entrepreneurism.

 Zoe Licata (Newscoop): Again I want to thank you for talking to us about the really important issue that is net neutrality because while you were chair of the FCC and under President Obama, you ushered in these regulations and now they’re being threatened.
 For many internet users, they are concerned right now about internet service providers being allowed to block, throttle, or otherwise control their service.
 What is the cause for their concern other than simply the inconvenience of it?